 Breathability was not something I ever really gave any thought to until I embarked on this journey of mattress testing.
 Kids will overheat and start to sweat just like adults do if they sleep under a blanket and it gets too hot in the room.
 Overheating during the night is another cause of SIDS.
 We should all consider the breathability of these mattresses before making the purchase.

-Surprisingly, most mattresses take between 20-25 seconds to get from 130 degrees down to a normal body temperature.
-Many manufactures claim their beds have temperature regulation features.
+Surprisingly, most mattresses take between 20-25 seconds to get from 130 degrees down to normal body temperature.
+Many manufacturers claim their beds have temperature regulation features.
 This is where my tests came in handy.
-I took a heating sock and a temperature gun and timed how long it took for mattresses to get down from 130 degrees to a regular body temperature.
+I took a heating sock and a temperature gun and timed how long it took for mattresses to get down from 130 degrees to regular body temperature.